-A Set Designer creates the look of a set for a theatre production.
-Their role is a combination of creativity and practicality as they must create not only the design but also make it come to life alongside a team.
+A Set Designer creates the look of the stage through designing a set for a theatre production.
+This role is a combination of creativity and practicality as Set Designers must create not only the design but also make sure it can practically come to life within budget.

 What are the main responsibilities of a Set Designer?

-• Read through the script and work with the Director to create a concept for the production.
-A concept includes your rough ideas of what you think it should look like
+- Read through the script and work with the Director to create a concept for the production.
+A concept includes your rough ideas of what you think the stage should look like

-• Communicating your ideas to costume, make-up, props and lighting departments
+- Communicating your ideas to costume, make-up, props and lighting departments so that everyone has the clear vision

-• Arrange your team and give them all individual tasks to ensure you and your team are all working together to create a great set
+- Lead a team and distribute individual tasks to ensure you and your team are all working together to create the set within vision

 What qualifications do I need to be a Set Designer?

 A majority of Set Designers training will take place on the job.
 You can also gain a position as a Set Designer through a university course, college course, apprenticeship or working towards the role.
-If you would like to study to become a Set Designer you can study for a qualification in one of the following areas and this can make you a desirable candidate.
+If you would like to study to become a Set Designer you can study for a qualification in one of the following areas.
 You can gain a qualification in any of the following subjects:

-Take a look at our apprenticeships and how they can help you here.
+Search for apprenticeships here and how they can help you here.

 Ensure you keep a portfolio of all of your previous work to show to potential employers.
 Read our blog, ‘How to make a set design portfolio’ for some tips on how to best display your work.